Volvo 300 Series: Models and special editions

 One such variation on a theme was the 1981 343 R-Sport.
 This was intended as a sporty offering to the lineup, pre-dating the introduction of the 360GLT by some two years.
-Only 100 cars were produced based on the DLS and GLS trim levels and featuring sporting additions such as self-adhesive 'R-Sport' decals, rev counter, front and rear spoilers, as well as some featuring body-coloured bumpers and alloy wheels.
+One hundred cars were produced in the DLS and GLS trim levels, featuring sporty additions such as self-adhesive 'R-Sport' decals, a rev counter, front and rear spoilers, and body-coloured bumpers and alloy wheels on some models.
 The B19A engine also featured some modifications, including twin Solex carburetors.
-Power was increased from a quoted 95HP to 122HP (90 kW).
+Power was increased from a quoted 95 to 122 PS.

 A similar model was the 1979 343 Oettinger.
 This model was based on the standard 343 DL, with the 1397 cc capacity increased to 1596 cc.
 It was modified by the VW Group tuning company Oettinger and released in 1979.
 The 343 Oettinger was available in red or silver metallic.
 A total of 125 cars were produced.